flux-web/flux-web/README.md

 But, sometimes we would like to have more stable environments with fewer deployments and with more control, for example, production.
 That's mean we need to do some manual actions against `flux` which have his own CLI tool `fluxctl`.

 flux-web is intended to be the UI approach to this problem.
-With flux-web you can view at our workloads per namespace and the available versions for each and with a single click we can promote a workload or to perform a rollback.
+With flux-web we can view at our workloads per namespace with their available versions and with a single click we can promote a workload or to perform a rollback.

 ## Continued Development